DaveInTucson/Accounts/README.md

 * global account selector
 * reload button
 * log DB access error/show system status

-### To Do:

 * display negative amounts and balances in red

-* fix system so it doesn't fall over and die when DB access fails
+Everything from the old version is now working in the Angular version (plus some new and improved features)
 * dog food
-* testing and bug fixes as necessary

 ## Phase 2

+### To Do:
+* search feature
 * do something else when navigating to date prior to first account transaction?
 * it would be good to do something sensible in accountTransactions when an account doesn't have any transactions